Everybody makes mistakes, but they’re particularly painful when they cost you hard-earned cash.

-Problem: Savings provide a sense of security.
+Problem: Having savings provides a sense of security.
 But if you pay more interest on your debt than you earn on savings, you’re going backward.

 Just don’t sacrifice peace of mind.
 If you’re in danger of being laid off or you anticipate a big expense on the horizon, retaining cash helps you sleep at night.

 Problem: In some cases, name brands are worth the extra cost.
 But in other situations, brand names are no better than alternatives that can be purchased at a much lower price.

 How to avoid it: Don’t pay for a popular brand’s advertising budget.
 When things are worth the extra money, pay it.
 But for many items — such as prescription drugs, food staples like salt and sugar, and many cleaning supplies — the generic is identical to the branded product.

 Problem: A good credit score is important because it affects loan interest rates, insurance rates, credit offers and even job offers.
 Yet, many people don’t even bother to keep track of their score.